 DBE Trucker Requirements

-The sections below only discuss DBEs in the context of bidding as a DBE trucker.
-For a fuller picture of how bidding works with DBEs, see the prime consultant section on contracts with DBE Requirements.
+The regulations and requirements of DBEs can be very complicated.
+The sections below discuss DBEs in the context of meeting contract requirements as a DBE trucker.
+For a fuller picture of how contract requirements work with DBEs, see the prime contractor section on Contracts with DBE Requirements.

 Commercially Useful Function